Eastside Covenant Church is part of a larger network called the Evangelical Covenant Church.

 The Church as a Fellowship of Believers

 Membership in the Covenant Church is by confession of personal faith in Jesus Christ and is open to all believers.
 We observe baptism and Holy Communion as sacraments commanded by Jesus.
-We practice both infant and believer baptism.
-We believe in the priesthood of all believers—that is, we all share in the ministry of the church.
-We also affirm that God calls some men and women into professional, full-time ministry.
-The church is not an institution, organization, or building.
-It is a grace-filled fellowship of believers who participate in the life and mission of Jesus Christ.
-It is a family of equals: as the New Testament teaches that within Christian community there is to be neither Jew nor Greek, slave nor free, male nor female, but all are one in Christ Jesus (Galatians 3:28).
+The Church is a family of equals sharing in the ministry of the church: as the New Testament teaches that within Christian community there is to be neither Jew nor Greek, slave nor free, male nor female, but all are one in Christ Jesus (Galatians 3:28).

 A Conscious Dependence on the Holy Spirit

 The Covenant Church affirms the Trinitarian understanding of one God as Father, Son, and Holy Spirit.
 The New Testament tells us that the Holy Spirit works both within individuals and among them.
-We believe it is the Holy Spirit who instills in our hearts a desire to turn to Christ, and who assures us that Christ dwells within us.
-It is the Holy Spirit who enables our obedience to Christ and conforms us to his image, and it is the Spirit in us that enables us to continue Christ’s mission in the world.
+The Holy Spirit instills in our hearts a desire to turn to Christ, and who assures us that Christ dwells within us.
 The Holy Spirit gives spiritual gifts to us as individuals and binds us together as Christ’s body.

 The Reality of Freedom in Christ

 The Apostle Paul wrote, “It is for freedom that Christ has set us free” (Galatians 5:1, TNIV).
 This freedom is a gift of God in Christ, and it manifests itself in a right relationship with God and others.
-It is not a private gift to be used selfishly, but is given to serve the community and the world.
-For Paul, this freedom means that we are set free from the power of those things that on their own tend to divide.
 United in Christ, we offer freedom to one another to differ on issues of belief or practice where the biblical and historical record seems to allow for a variety of interpretations of the will and purposes of God.
-We in the Covenant Church seek to focus on what unites us as followers of Christ, rather than on what divides us.

 Want to learn more?